 A UX copy of a website is a consistent message and an identifiable voice of the brand people are interacting with.
 It goes into everything the brand does – the product, the packaging, a website error message, and an Instagram bio text.
 Ideally, all of these are written by one person and shared across the entire brand.
 This is impossible because even the writer who wrote a text might disagree with it a year later.

 To build that connection, the product has to speak of its useful effect.
 Informing that you are out there is not a useful effect.
-Watch the highlighted pieces:
+Take a look at these pieces:

-Hubanero uses custom data filtering algorithm to track employees’ activity in a distributed system.
+- Hubanero uses a custom data filtering algorithm to track employees’ activity in a distributed system.
 Our smart integration tools make sure no byte goes under the radar.

-The Bonobo collective designs software, websites, and apps, creates motion graphics and brand strategies.
+- The Bonobo Collective designs software, websites, and apps and creates motion graphics and brand strategies.
 We make brands look and feel good and teach employees to maintain that.

-In short, the useful effect of the copy has to come in first and depending on the goals and specifics, can be highlighted by technical details afterwards.
+In short, the useful effect of UX copywriting has to come in first and depending on the goals and specifics, can be highlighted by technical details afterwards.

 Here’s that in a copy: